EDIflyer/linux-notes/docs/server-setup/docker_setup.md

     }
     ```

 Then install the Hawser agent - setting a random token in the `docker-compose.yml` to enhance security.
+For added security it is also bound to the Tailscale IP address so it is not accessible externally.

 ???+ example "docker-compose.yml"
     ``` yaml linenums="1"